Elevate Lung Cancer Care - ALK+

 • Will the side effects be manageable enough for me to stay on the treatment while keeping up with my normal routine—without major changes to my daily life?

-Get the guide register arrow
+View the FAQs register arrow

 If your current ALK+ NSCLC treatment stops working, you may have options

-• Targeted therapies don’t all work the same.8,9,11
+• Targeted therapies don’t all work the same.

 • Some may stop working or cause disruptive side effects